jrlucier/eero_tracker/README.md

 ## Eero Device Tracker for Home Assistant

-This adds (Eero)[https://eero.com/] device tracking to Home Assistant (HA, HASSIO, HASS OS).
-This project is based on @343max's eero-client project: https://github.com/343max/eero-client -- many thanks to him or this project probably wouldn't exist.
+This adds [Eero](https://eero.com/) device tracking to Home Assistant (HA, HASSIO, HASS OS).
+This project is based on [@343max's eero-client project](https://github.com/343max/eero-client) -- many thanks to him or this project probably wouldn't exist.
 This code has no warranties, and please submit any pull requests you might have to improve upon it.

 #### Why do I need to run a script in my config directory?